Pregnancy Immunization Recommendations

 - MMR (measles, mumps, rubella)

-- influenza – especially important if your patient might be pregnant during flu season, but recommended for all adults
+- influenza – especially important if your patient might be pregnant during flu season, but recommended for everyone 6 months of age and older

 Learn more about pregnancy and influenza vaccine recommendations.